pbatard/nvBrightness/README.md

 Because the output looks atrocious if you go above 50% in the control panel, so we do what nVidia should have been doing and set our brightness range where it actually belongs.

+### Why did you default to using numpad keys?
+What if I don't have a numpad!

+We made this deliberate decision because most people who don't have a numpad would be using laptops, where brightness controls are provided through different means.
+And again, this software is designed for our usage workflow, where using the numpad keys makes the most sense.
+Finally, if you don't have a numpad, you can always switch to using the internet keys or `Alt`-`←` and  `Alt`-`→` shortcuts.

+### What does "Wake up to Home" do?

+**If** your display supports VCP, it attempts to restore the input on wake from sleep to what is was before the computer was put in standby.
+This can be useful if you put your computer to sleep, then switched to a different monitor input to access a different system and, now that you are done with it, you want to restore to your main system's video output.
+"Home" should be seen as the main active monitor input for your current system.

 ### Do you plan to ...?